 - Make a decision.

 - Delete something.

-As you move through your messages, triage them as soon as you read them — either take the necessary action by responding, forwarding the email to someone else, filing it in a folder(or better yet, archiving it), or deleting it immediately.
+As you move through your messages, triage them as soon as you read them — either take the necessary action by responding, forwarding emails, deleting them, marking emails as read or even better: archiving them.
 That way, you touch each email one time, then organize it and move on.
 If you have thousands of messages in your inbox, this method will take time.
 But it can help you get a handle on an out-of-control inbox, and practicing the triage technique will help you keep your inbox organized in the future.